Man and the Biosphere Programme: World Congress of Biosphere Reserves

 The first World Congress of Biosphere Reserves was held in Minsk, Belarus in 1983; the congress created an 'Action Plan for Biosphere Reserves' which was adopted the following year.

 The second World Congress was held in Seville, Spain in March 1995.

 The third World Congress was held in Madrid, Spain from February 4–9, 2008.

 The fourth World Congress of Biosphere Reserves took place in Lima, Peru, from March 14–17, 2016.

-The fifth World Congress is due to be held in Hangzhou, China from September 22–27 2025.
+The fifth World Congress was held in Hangzhou, China from September 22–27 2025.

 Networks

 The World Network of Biosphere Reserves are as follows: